 Note: If this problem impacts other customers, you need a communication strategy to update all those potentially affected.
-You also want to ensure your service agents understand the scope of the issue, and concerns customers will be calling with and are prepared to respond with approved messaging.
+You also want to ensure your service agents understand the scope of the issue and concerns customers will be calling with and are prepared to respond with approved messaging.

-The resolution may be a proper fix or temporary workaround.
+The resolution may be a proper fix or a temporary workaround.
 The goal is to get your customer to a good place and provide them with a solution that reduces their pain.

 Once the issues are corrected and everyone is comfortable with the quality of the solution, you need to shift your concerns to a post-mortem.

-Meet with everyone involved, from the initial service agent, the CSM, AE, technical staff, and others to dig into:
+Meet with everyone involved, from the initial service agent, the CSM, AE, technical staff, and others, to dig into:

 - What was the root cause of the issue?

-And, of course, your business teams may need to offer your customer concessions depending on the severity of the issue, training for your teams may be needed to improve the processes, you may need to create new documentation, and so forth.
+And, of course, your business teams may need to offer your customer concessions depending on the severity of the issue, training for your teams may be required to improve the processes, you may need to create new documentation, and so forth.

 15 best practices and tips for delivering excellent escalation management: